amWRit/Ed-dyRun/README.md

 ### HEALTH SYSTEM
 The player has 4 health points.
 Health is decreased by one point if the player collides with enemy obstacles.
+Health is increased by one point when level is increased.
 The game is over when the health become zero.

 ### CLEARING RESULT